miniboxing/miniboxing.github.io/arrays.md

 | 3'000'000     | 7625.75              | 6391.48  | 19.31%	|

 We can observe an average speedup of approximately 20%.
-You can try it yourself by downloading the source file [here](exampleSources/arraysBenchmark.html).
+You can try it yourself by downloading the benchmarks [here](https://github.com/Roldak/mb-benchmarks).

 ## Conclusion